Learn the basics with a private lesson

 My verdict

-The 11SIX24 is so good it made my best overall pickleball paddles list for 2025.
+The 11SIX24 is so good that it even made my list of the best pickleball paddles in 2026.
 It offers crazy value at just $100 (before you apply our $10 discount).
 Built like a much more premium paddle, it gives you top-tier spin, control, and forgiveness to get you playing competitively from the get-go.

 Today’s best deal